Raymi306/personal-site/content/tutorials/python/10_first_steps.md

 This program will continually prompt the user for input, and print it back out to them.
 Unless, that is, the user enters 'q'.
-Then, when code execution reaches the 'break' statement, code execution will exit the loop.
+Then, when code execution reaches the `break` statement, code execution will exit the loop.
 Since that is the end of this code sample, the program ends.